The Student Government Association funds clubs and organizations, campus departments, and undergraduate students.

 Clubs and Organizations

-The Student Government Association may provide funding to student organizations recognized by the department of Student and Campus Life through either our Academic Organization fund or Student Organization fund.
+The Student Government Association may provide funding to student organizations recognized by the department of Student Engagement through either our Academic Organization fund or Student Organization fund.
 To apply for funding, use the Student Organization Funding Application.

 Clubs and Organizations Conference Funding

-For organizations not recognized by The Department of Student and Campus Life, The Student Government Association may provide funds to co-sponsor an event.
-Co-sponsorships can be applied toward colleges, clubs not recognized by SCL, and campus departments.
+For organizations not recognized by The Department of Student Engagement, The Student Government Association may provide funds to co-sponsor an event.
+Co-sponsorships can be applied toward colleges, clubs not recognized by Student Engagement, and campus departments.
 To apply for funding, use the Co-Sponsorship Application.

 Note: If you are applying as an individual, proceed below.
-If you and four or more students of the same organization are applying for the same conference, or there is a total cost among students within an organization totaling over $2,500 for the same conference, you qualify for Student Organization Conference Funding.
+If five or more students of the same organization are applying for the same conference, or there is a total cost among students within an organization totaling over $2,500 for the same conference, you qualify for Student Organization Conference Funding.
 See tab above.

 How to Receive Funding1.
 Download and complete the “Conference Scholarship Application” and turn it into Kellyn Hodge, Director of Finance, in AF303.